Analytics built by: Location, Inc.

-With a population of 98,310, 40,260 total housing units (homes and apartments), and a median house value of $39,810, house prices in Flint are some of the most affordable in Michigan as well as the nation.
+With 96,448 people, 39,780 houses or apartments, and a median cost of homes of $34,603, house prices in Flint are some of the most affordable in Michigan as well as the nation.

 Relative to Michigan, our data show that Flint's latest annual appreciation rate is lower than 90% of the other cities and towns in Michigan.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Flint differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Flint - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Flint real estate investment or home purchase decisions.